Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/4_functions_and_program_structure/README.md

 same thing.
 The standard calls this property `external linkage`.

-If a large number of variables must be shared among functions, external variables are more convient and efficient then long argument lists.
+If a large number of variables must be shared among functions, external variables are more convient and efficient than long argument lists.

 - Infix expression: `(1 - 2) * (4 + 5)`
 - Polish notation: `1 2 - 4 5 + *`